Mental Health Counseling Program

 Racial, gender and economic injustices in our society can leave lasting psychological impacts.
 Racial and gender justice includes healthcare access.
 We want therapy to be accessible to those who need treatment most.
 That’s why our services are offered a sliding scale cost and are completely free to those enrolled in our safehouses.

 The Center for Disease Control published a 2014 report based on nearly twenty years of data on domestic violence.
 Their findings show black women disproportionately experience violence at home, school, work, and in their neighborhoods.
-The YWCA is committed to treating those most impacted by domestic violence.
-Our Mental Health Services aim to serve those living with the psychological effects of abuse and trauma.
-To schedule an appointment or receive a therapy referral call our office at 831-422-8602.
+The YWCA is committed to treating those most impacted by domestic violence, abuse, and trauma.